Famous Fender Stratocaster Players and Their Guitars

 Blackmore’s experimentation with classical music influenced players like Yngwie Malmsteen and Randy Rhoads, two guitarists who would go on to further cement the connection between metal and the classical genre.
 Indeed, without him, it’s hard to imagine modern metal today.

-Forever the innovator, Blackmore went on to form his most recent project, Blackmore’s Night, which furthers his exploration of classical and medieval music.
+Forever the innovator, Blackmore went on to form Blackmore’s Night, which furthers his exploration of classical and medieval music.

 The Blackmore Strat